botify-labs/simpleflow/docs/src/features/jumbo_fields.md

 Jumbo Fields
 ============

-!!! note
+!!! warning
-    This feature is still in beta mode, and any feedback is appreciated.
+    This feature is in _beta_ mode and subject to changes.
+Any feedback is appreciated.

-For some use cases, you want to be able to have fields larger than what SWF accepts (which is maximum 32K bytes on the largest ones, input and result, and lower for some others).
+For some use cases, you want to be able to have fields larger than what SWF accepts (which is maximum 32K bytes on the largest ones, `input` and `result`, and lower for some others, as documented [here](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dg-limits.html)).

 Simpleflow allows to transparently translate such fields to objects stored on AWS S3.
 The format is then the following: